 Why one Aboriginal community’s mental health is noteworthy, and possibly helpful to others

-He’s referring to Peawanuck - a community home to a couple hundred people.
+He’s referring to an area along the James and Hudson Bay coast - a small community home to a couple hundred people.

 “How is it that one community – despite a similar history of oppression and victimization – appears to have better mental health?” he asks.
 “We want to understand why.”